Need Help? Give us a call.

 Whether you use YouTube, Facebook, Instagram, or Snapchat, share a video!
 This could be an interview with a member of your staff, a tour of a manufacturing facility, or a montage of your participation in a recent trade show or industry event.
 Giving your customers a sneak peak into what it’s like on the inside is another creative way to advertise your business for free.

 Giving customers a greater sense of what goes into making your product is a transparent way to interact with your customers, which’ll give you a credibility boost.
 It also lets you show off your team and your brand’s personality, and define your company’s unique point of view within your market.
+That’s how to advertise your business in the era of social video.

 Who doesn’t love free things?
 A giveaway of your product or service can grab the attention of those who might not usually think to spend their money with your business.

-Alternatively, ask those who are already loyal to your brand to participate in a contest where they generate testimonials or share positives stories about your business online under a designated hashtag.
+Alternatively, ask those who are already loyal to your brand to participate in a contest where they generate testimonials or share positive stories about your business online under a designated hashtag.
 That can generate a lot of buzz in a short amount of time.

 CEOs such as Mark Zuckerberg, Elon Musk, and Steve Jobs are inextricably linked with their brands.
 Customers feel like they know them personally, and that is part of the fabric of the brand loyalty that Facebook, Tesla, and Apple enjoy.
 Using live video through Facebook or other social media channels can humanize you and your business, and make any customer even more likely to become a loyalist.